Pediatric Dental Services

 When Should I First Take My Child to the Dentist?

-Most pediatric medical and dental experts recommend that children see a dentist before their first birthday, or soon after their first tooth erupts (whichever comes first.)
+Most pediatric medical and dental experts, including those who specialise in cosmetic dentistry in Calgary, recommend that children see a dentist before their first birthday, or soon after their first tooth erupts (whichever comes first.)
 Preventative appointments allow us to create a more enjoyable, care-free experience that is free from pain or discomfort.
-Waiting until a dental emergency when your child is in pain may cause them to associate their dentist with something that’s unenjoyable.
+Waiting until a dental emergency when your child is in pain may cause them to associate their dentist with something thats unenjoyable.

 Dental Tips for Children